<!--

 - [View the Orderbook](/guide/stablecoin-dex/view-the-orderbook): Inspect Tempo's onchain orderbook using SQL queries.
 View spreads, order depth, individual orders, and recent trade prices with indexed data.

-- [Add Funds to Your Balance](/guide/use-accounts/add-funds): Get test stablecoins on Tempo testnet using the faucet.
+- [Add Funds to Your Balance](/guide/use-accounts/add-funds): Get test stablecoins on Tempo Testnet using the faucet.
 Request pathUSD, AlphaUSD, BetaUSD, and ThetaUSD tokens for development and testing.

 - [Batch Transactions](/guide/use-accounts/batch-transactions)